adamlaho/Green-boy/README.md

 - Wait before restarting the bot
 - Check for multiple bot instances

+**Job monitoring issues:**
+- Check if the monitored jobs file (`monitored_jobs.json`) is writable
+- Verify the bot has permissions to read job status
+- Ensure the bot is running continuously without interruptions

 ### Logging

 The bot logs activities to stdout.
 To save logs: